 According to the Anxiety and Depression Association of America, 56 percent of employees report that workplace stress has an impact on their job performance, and 50 percent say it affects the quality of their work.
-For many workers, job related stress also spills over into their personal lives and negatively affects their health.
+For many workers, job-related stress also spills over into their personal lives and negatively affects their health.

 Stress is your body’s natural response to feeling threatened.
 When you feel stressed, your nervous system responds by releasing a flood of adrenaline and cortisol.
 Repeatedly experiencing this “fight or flight” response can lead to serious health problems.
 Emotional effects of workplace stress include depression or general unhappiness, anxiety and irritation, moodiness, anger, feeling overwhelmed, loneliness, anxious or racing thoughts, and constant worrying.
 Prolonged job-related stress can also accelerate the onset of heart disease, stroke, peptic ulcers, hypertension, and other physical ailments.

-Requirements for claim eligibility in California
+Requirements for an eligible workers' compensation claim in California

 To file a workers’ compensation claim for an emotional injury caused by stress, the following requirements must be met:

 The worker must have a diagnosed psychiatric condition that causes disability or the need for medical treatment.

 The worker must have been at his or her current place of employment for a minimum of six months.